 DGCM incurs operating expenses in fulfilling its legislated mandate.
-The total operating expenses for 2021 were \$5.2 million, an increase of \$0.2 million from 2020.
-The increase was due to preparations for pending legislative changes, expanding DGCM's scope to oversee CUCM, along with normal salary and benefit adjustments.
+The total operating expenses for 2022 were \$5.4 million, an increase of \$0.2 million from 2021.
+The increase was due to preparations for legislative changes, expanding DGCM's scope to oversee CUCM, and (post-pandemic) levels of employee development, offset by cost controls on salaries and professional fees.